Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Cosmological implications

 \subsection{Constraints on modified gravity from bright sirens combined with CMB}

-In this subsection, we demonstrated how GW bright sirens combined with CMB data can be used to constrain models of modified gravity (MG).
-Specifically, we use Planck CMB data to anchor the electromagnetic luminosity distance $d_L^{\rm EM}$, and combine it with LISA bright sirens from the Q3d population model to constrain the modified GW propagation parameter $\Xi_0$ together with the dark energy equation-of-state parameter $w_{\rm DE}$.
+In this section, we demonstrate how GW bright sirens combined with CMB data can be used to constrain models of modified gravity (MG).
+Specifically, we use $Planck$ CMB data to anchor the electromagnetic luminosity distance $d_L^{\rm EM}$, and combine it with LISA bright sirens from the Q3d population model to constrain the modified GW propagation parameter $\Xi_0$ together with the dark energy equation-of-state parameter $w_{\rm DE}$.

 To account for the modified GW propagation, we extend the \texttt{Cobaya} framework by incorporating the MG effects into the luminosity distance relation for gravitational waves.
-We adopt the phenomenological parametrization described in eq.~(\ref{eq:para_MG}), in which the deviation from general relativity is characterized by the parameter $\Xi_0$ and the exponent $n$.
+We adopt the phenomenological parametrization described in Eq.~(\ref{eq:para_MG}), in which the deviation from general relativity is characterized by the parameter $\Xi_0$ and the exponent $n$.
 In this work, we fix $n=2.5$, since its impact on the constraints is generally subdominant compared to that of $\Xi_0$, as discussed in~\cite{Belgacem:2018lbp}.

-The posterior distributions of the Hubble constant $H_0$, the matter density parameter $\Omega_m$, the dark energy equation-of-state parameter $w_{\rm DE}$, and the modified gravity parameter $\Xi_0$ are shown in figure~\ref{fig:MGQ3d}, for initial eccentricities $e_0=0$ and $e_0=0.4$.
+The posterior distributions of the Hubble constant $H_0$, the matter density parameter $\Omega_m$, the dark energy equation-of-state parameter $w_{\rm DE}$, and the modified gravity parameter $\Xi_0$ are shown in Fig.~\ref{fig:MGQ3d} for initial eccentricities $e_0=0$ and $e_0=0.4$.

-Figure~\ref{fig:MGQ3d} shows that, for circular binaries ($e_0=0$), the Q3d bright siren catalog constrains the modified gravity parameter to $\Xi_0 = 1.019 \pm 0.0526$.
+Figure~\ref{fig:MGQ3d} shows that, for circular binaries ($e_0=0$), the Q3d bright siren candidate catalog constrains the modified gravity parameter to $\Xi_0 = 1.019 \pm 0.0526$.
 When eccentricity is included ($e_0=0.4$), the constraint is significantly improved to $\Xi_0 = 1.005 \pm 0.0196$.
 Correspondingly, the relative uncertainty decreases from $\varepsilon(\Xi_0)=5.26\%$ to $\varepsilon(\Xi_0)=1.96\%$.
 The constraints on the remaining cosmological parameters are also mildly tightened when eccentricity is taken into account.

 These results further demonstrate that orbital eccentricity enhances the constraining power of GW bright sirens on modified gravity, primarily by increasing the number of detectable events and improving the precision of luminosity distance measurements.